 Open from 10am – 9pm with tickets costing S$74.
 The park offers different themed worlds with a range of rides, restaurants and stalls.
 For more details, read our guide to Universal Studios Singapore.

 Open 8.30am – 10.30pm with tickets costing S$33.
 You can catch the Circle line MRT to Promenade Station and take exit A for easy direct access to the Singapore Flyer.
-Enjoy some amazing views of the city and take some time to slow down and enjoy Singapore in all its glory.
+Enjoy some amazing views of the city and take some time to slow down and experience Singapore in all its glory.

 Gardens By The Bay

 Open from 9am – 9pm, the Gardens by the Bay offers two incredible conservatories full of exotic flowers from around the world.
 Adult tickets cost S$28 for both conservatories whilst the local resident rate costs S$20.
 You can catch a MRT Circle line or Downtown line and alight at Bayfront MRT Exit B. This is one of my favourite things to do in Singapore and it was nearly overlooked because of our lack of interest in gardening!
+This is a great way to spend one of your 4 days in Singapore.

 If the Gardens by the Bay is a bit to pricey for you, why not take a look at Singapore’s Botanic Gardens.